jspkay/parallelGraphColoring/README.md

 # parallelGraphColoring
 ###### an implementation in C++
 This project aim to compare different algorithms for graph coloring.

+## How to build

+The program is built with cmake, so it's

 ## Usage
 The program can be run both in interactive mode and stand-alone mode.
 There is, though, a mandatory option which is the path of the benchmarks.
 The files in the specified directory are then numbered in alphabetical order.